 Impact Of The New Deal

-Walgreen’s offer to buy half of Rite Aid’s existing stores terminates Rite Aid’s agreement to sell some stores to Fred’s Inc. (NASDAQ:FREDC) for which Walgreens will pay Rite Aid a $325 million termination fee.
+Walgreen’s offer to buy half of Rite Aid’s existing stores terminates Rite Aid’s agreement to sell some stores to Fred’s Inc. (NASDAQ:FREDD) for which Walgreens will pay Rite Aid a $325 million termination fee.

 Eventually the 48% of Rite Aid’s 4,523 stores acquired by Walgreens will be converted to the Walgreens brand.
 The acquisition will take place over a 6-month period and in addition to the stores will include 3 distribution centers and related inventory.